raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 ## How to detect a button press

 GPIO pins can be set up as an input or an output.
 Output mode is used when you want to supply voltage to a device like an LED or buzzer.
-If we use input mode instead, a GPIO pin has a value that we can read in our code.
+With input mode, a GPIO pin has a value that we can read in our code.
 If the pin has voltage going into it, the reading would be 1 (`HIGH`); if the pin was connected directly to ground (no voltage), the reading would be 0 (`LOW`).

 The goal is to use a push button to switch voltage on and off for a GPIO pin, thus making the reading of the pin change in our code when we press the button.